instance01/sqlconvenient/README.md

 return sqlconvenient.SqlQuery(db, &e, query)
 ```

-See a more in depth example in \_example/.
+See a more in depth example in \_example/ and documentation [over here](https://godoc.org/github.com/instance01/sqlconvenient).